-Arlo gives you seven days’ worth of free cloud storage (or 1 GB, whichever comes first).
+Arlo gives you seven days’ worth of free cloud storage.
 If you want more storage than that, you have to subscribe to a monthly service plan.

 This wouldn’t be such a big deal if the Arlo Q offered local storage—but it doesn’t.
-Although it’s very common with security camera providers to require a cloud subscription for more than a few days of cloud storage, we prefer cameras that also let you store footage outside on your own hardware.
+Although it’s very common with security camera providers to require a subscription for more than a few days of cloud storage, we prefer cameras that also let you store footage outside on your own hardware.

 If you’d rather opt for a camera with a local storage option, the Arlo Q Plus gives you that.
-It costs about $50 more, but that’s pretty worth it when you compare it to the price of annual storage.
+It costs around $60 more, but that’s pretty worth it when you compare it to the price of annual storage.

-If you want to bite the bullet and get an Arlo service plan, they’re pretty comparable to other providers’ plans—and much cheaper than Nest’s.
+If you want to bite the bullet and get an Arlo service plan, they’re pretty comparable to other providers’ plans—including Nest’s.

 Indoor camera service plan comparison